vsch/flexmark-java/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help improve flexmark-java
+about: Create a detailed report to help improve flexmark-java

 ---